BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - **Cache effectivity and false sharing:** Optimize the cache usage while avoiding the false sharing

 [PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG) repository in my github page contains a concurrent DAG data structure.
-The README file of the repository presents a detailed discussion about the above issues.
+The README file of the repository presents a detailed discussion about the above issues related to the concurrency.

 # 3. Languages & Tools
 - C/C++, FORTRAN, PATRAN PCL, Java, Python, Visual Basic